 The relationship between the holding company and the subsidiary company will depend on who has control of the voting rights of shares and control over the board of directors.

-There is no limit to the number of subsidiaries that a holding company can have and you should note that where the base of any holding company is registered is where its tax liability will be determined.
+There is no limit to the number of subsidiaries that a holding company can have.

 There are sometimes tax benefits for subsidiaries and this is why a number of organisations have their holding companies in the UK.

 The general rule is that a UK holding company is subject to UK corporation tax on its profits worldwide.
 It is not possible for us to go into the complexities of tax laws in the UK.

 There are certain rules to establishing a holding company in the UK.
 This includes the fact that the holding company must hold a minimum of 10% of the share capital in the subsidiary for at least 12 months and both the holding company and the subsidiary must be either trading companies or holding companies of a trading group.

 Restructuring is often necessary because of a financial crisis or other lack of corporate financial liquidity, including forced repayment of debt.